sernamar/random-numbers/README.md

 Welcome to LDB, a low-level debugger for the Lisp runtime environment. ldb>
 ```
+Unfortunatelly, it seems that the Common Lisp program cannot deal with 1 billion numbers...
+Apparently, the problem is that we cannot make an array with so many elements.
+(See the "1 billion numbers, in parallel" section, "Common Lisp" subsection, for more details about this issue).

 #### 1 billion numbers, in parallel

 ##### C (gcc, default optimization level)